A Street to Call My Own

 Lincoln O’Barry celebrates.

-If you haven’t seen it yet, Planet Green, a Discovery channel, will be re-airing Lincoln’s show Blood Dolphin$ this week – January 8th through the 16th.
+If you haven’t seen it yet, Animal Planet, a Discovery channel, will be re-airing Lincoln’s show Blood Dolphin$ this week – January 8th through the 16th.
 The Solomon Island’s episodes are particularly important because they show a path forward for the Japan campaign.

 You can see more pics from the street event here: